Author: Victoria

 What is web accessibility?

-People with a range of disabilities may have extra requirements when using websites.
+Website accessibility means your content and interactions can be used effectively by people of all abilities, including those with visual, hearing, motor, or cognitive differences.
 At present, disabled people are 50% more likely to face barriers accessing digital and online services compared to non-disabled people[1], and accessibility errors are slowly going up[2].

-In the UK, 1 in 4 people are disabled, and 71% of users with disabilities say they will leave a website if it is not accessible[3].
+In the UK, at least 1 in 7 people people have additional access needs when visiting websites, and 71% of users with disabilities say they will leave a website if it is not accessible[3].
 So making sure your website is accessible can help you reach as many people as possible.

 Here are a few examples of how disabilities can affect how people use a website: